Anne Chao

+Education and career

-Chao earned a bachelor's degree in mathematics at National Tsing Hua University in 1973.
-She moved to the U.S. for graduate study, completing a Ph.D. in statistics at the University of Wisconsin–Madison in 1977.
+Chao graduated from National Tsing Hua University with a Bachelor of Science (B.S.) in mathematics in 1973.
+She then pursued doctoral studies in the United States, earning her Ph.D. in statistics in 1977 from the University of Wisconsin–Madison.
 Her dissertation, supervised by Bernard Harris, was The Quadrature Method in Inference Problems Arising From the Generalized Multinomial Distribution.

 After working for a year as a visiting assistant professor at the University of Michigan, she returned to National Tsing Hua University as a faculty member in 1978.
 She was Taiwan National Chair Professor there from 2005 to 2008, and became Tsing Hua Distinguished Chair Professor in 2006.

 With Lou Jost, Chao is the author of Diversity Analysis (Taylor & Francis, 2008; Chapman & Hall, 2017).
-She is also the author with of Statistical Estimation of Biodiversity Indices (Wiley, 2017) with Chun-Huo Chiu and Jost.
+She is also the author of Statistical Estimation of Biodiversity Indices (Wiley, 2017) with Chun-Huo Chiu and Jost.

 Chao was elected as a fellow of the Institute of Mathematical Statistics in 1997.

 She is also an elected member of the International Statistical Institute.